intel/libvpl/doc/spec/source/programming_guide/VPL_prg_encoding.rst

 :cpp:enumerator:`mfxStatus::MFX_ERR_MORE_BITSTREAM` if it needs more bitstream buffers at output and :cpp:enumerator:`mfxStatus::MFX_ERR_NONE` when processing of the picture (multiple views) has been finished.
-It is recommended that the application provide a new input frame each time the oneVPL encoder requests a new bitstream buffer.
+It is recommended that the application provide a new input frame each time the |vpl_short_name| encoder requests a new bitstream buffer.
 The application must submit view data for encoding in the order they are described in the :cpp:struct:`mfxExtMVCSeqDesc` structure.
 Particular view data can be submitted for encoding only when all views that it